Need to talk? Call 1800 882 436.

 Sound

-At around week 18 of your pregnancy, your baby will begin to hear the sounds of your body, such as your heartbeat and your stomach rumbling.
-At 26 weeks, a baby may react to noises both inside and outside the mother’s body, and may be soothed by the sound of her voice.
+Between week 25 and week 28 of pregnancy, your baby may react to noises both inside and outside your womb.
+They may be soothed by the sound of your voice.

 Language development

-After 32 weeks, your baby may start to recognise certain vowel sounds from your language.
-Some research suggests that very early language development may begin before birth.
+While they are developing your baby may start to recognise certain sounds from your language.
+Some research suggests that very early language development may start before birth.

 Sight